 Historic Tahquitz Creek Golf Neighborhood Gateway, Palm Springs, CA, 2025

-At the entrance to the historic Tahquitz Creek Golf Neighborhood, this once-empty lot has been transformed into a welcoming native landscape honoring the spirit of the surrounding midcentury enclave.
-Known as “Green Fairway Estates,” this little-known gem was developed in 1964 by George and Robert Alexander and architect Donald Wexler — their final project before the Alexanders’ untimely passing.
+At the entrance to the historic Tahquitz Creek Golf Neighborhood, a once-empty lot has been transformed into a welcoming native landscape that honors the spirit of this midcentury enclave.
+Developed in 1964 by George and Robert Alexander with architect Donald Wexler, “Green Fairway Estates” was their final project before the Alexanders’ untimely passing.

-The result is a quiet, ecologically sensitive gateway that reflects the area's modernist roots while inviting both neighbors and visitors to slow down and take notice.
+The result is a quiet, ecologically sensitive gateway that reflects the neighborhood’s modernist roots while inviting both residents and visitors to pause and take notice.